 In 2008, at the height of her career, DeBora Rachelle was the #1 most recognized name in Prom Dress Designers.
 That same year, she sold the evening gown division of her company and retired.
 Some people would love to retire at such an early age however, DeBora felt she had sold her soul, her identity.
 Too young to retire and too ambitious to relax, the minute her non-compete clause expired, she was enthusiastic to go back into business.
 However, this time she chose bed sheets and bed linens.
-Many have questioned why she chose bed linens over going back into the glamorous life of evening gowns where she rubbed elbows with celebrities, walked the red carpets, and saw her dresses featured in movies, magazines, etc. DeBora's response is simply, "I may not be walking the red carpets anymore, but I will be the hottest chick at a toga party!"
+Many have questioned why she chose bed linens over going back into the glamorous life of evening gowns where she rubbed elbows with celebrities, walked the red carpets, and saw her dresses featured in movies, magazines, tv shows, etc. DeBora's response is simply, "I may not be walking the red carpets anymore, but I will be the hottest chick at a toga party!"

 Graduating with a double major (bachelor degree in Business and a bachelor degree in Communications) from Concordia College in Moorhead, MN, DeBora set her sites on opening up a chain of stores.
 In 1994, having already opened 3 stores she decided to join the Internet rage and was the first Evening Gown/Prom Dress Store EVER on the Internet.
 Her dresses sold worldwide.
-At the time of her retirement in 2008, headquarters for DeBora Rachelle Inc were located in Duluth, MN, their distribution center based out of Traverse City, MI and 5 factories overseas importing and exporting dresses and accessories worldwide.
+At the time of her retirement in 2008, headquarters for DeBora Rachelle Inc. were located in Duluth, MN, their distribution center based out of Traverse City, MI and 5 factories overseas importing and exporting dresses and accessories worldwide.
 DeBora Rachelle also started the nationally distributed magazine, called Prom Magazine.
-In 2008, DeBora Rachelle retired as it's publisher/owner in 2008, the same year she sold her evening gown division.
+In 2008, DeBora Rachelle retired as it's publisher/owner and that same year she sold her evening gown division.

 Her gowns have been seen: